 Pamplona is a good place to stop to have lunch, and then continue your way to Sare.
-The ground floor or Restaurant Baserri, C/San Nicolas 32, houses the pintxos (tapas) bar and the restaurant is on the top floor.
+The ground floor or Restaurant Baserriberri, C/San Nicolas 32, houses the pintxos (tapas) bar and the restaurant is on the top floor.
 The food is great and the pintxos are amazing.
-Baserri has won many gastronomic awards and gold medals.
+Baserriberri has won many gastronomic awards and gold medals.

 I have a good recommendation if you prefer to stay overnight near Pamplona.
 In the heart of the forest of Beruete, in the Basaburua Valley, the hotel and restaurant of charm PERUSKENEA is a good choice.
 The hotel is 38km away from Pamplona and 1h 32 drive time to Sare.